-Middle Neck Road: Recommended Zoning Amendments and Framework for Future Development
+3.1.1 Middle Neck Road: Recommended Zoning Amendments and Framework for Future Development

-The zoning amendments should modify the existing MNR-MIO District to include ground floor commercial uses, privately-owned assisted living facilities, and affordable housing as community benefits that can be provided in exchange for additional building height (up to four stories for ground floor commercial and up to five stories for assisted living facilities and affordable housing) and a relaxation of parking requirements.
-The existing incentive zoning procedure described in the Existing Conditions section, does not allow the Board of Trustees to adjust zoning use restrictions as a development incentive for the provision of community benefits.
+The proposed zoning amendments would modify the existing MNR-MIO District to include ground floor commercial uses, privately-owned assisted living facilities, and affordable housing as community benefits that can be provided in exchange for additional building height (up to four stories for ground floor commercial and up to five stories for assisted living facilities and affordable housing) and a relaxation of parking requirements.
+The existing incentive zoning procedure described in Section 2.1.5 above, does not allow the Board of Trustees to adjust zoning use restrictions as a development incentive for the provision of community benefits.
 The Village considers downtown commercial uses, assisted living facilities and affordable housing to be community benefits that will enhance the Village in the long-term by increasing economic vitality and providing more housing options for aging and moderate-income residents.

 The Village can encourage the development of more mixed commercial/residential, assisted living and affordable housing by including affordable housing, assisted living facilities and ground floor commercial development as community benefits under the incentive zoning procedure.
-In exchange for the provision of affordable housing or assisted living facilities, the Village should allow for an additional story of building height, up to five stories, from the existing incentive zoning limit of four stories in the MNR-MIO District.
-Due to the nature of assisted living dwelling units, which do not have full kitchens and require less parking, privately-owned assisted living facilities should be permitted at a higher density than typical multifamily dwelling units.
-The Village should also allow for a relaxation of parking requirements, to be determined on a case-by-case basis, when developments containing assisted living or ground floor commercial below residential are proposed.
-Parking requirements could also be relaxed in exchange for other public-oriented improvements (e.g., sidewalks, benches, park improvements, traffic calming measures, Village Hall relocation, investment in electric shuttle bus or car-sharing services) or payments in lieu thereof.
-Carrying these revised incentive zoning procedures, the MNR-MIO District should be expanded to the south in the northerncentral portion of the Middle Neck Road corridor to include Property of Interest Nos.
-7,8 and 9, as well as some properties immediately south of Property of Interest No. 9 (see Figure 7 and Figure 12), reaching an extent roughly parallel to South Street.
+In exchange for the provision of affordable housing or assisted living facilities, the Village would allow for an additional story of building height, up to five stories, from the existing incentive zoning limit of four stories in the MNR-MIO District.
+Due to the nature of assisted living dwelling units, which do not have full kitchens and require less parking, privately-owned assisted living facilities would be permitted at a higher density than typical multifamily dwelling units.
+The Village would also allow for a relaxation of parking requirements, to be determined on a case-by-case basis, when developments containing assisted living or ground floor commercial below residential are proposed.
+Parking requirements could also be relaxed in exchange for other public-oriented improvements (e.g., sidewalks, benches, park improvements, traffic calming measures, Village Hall relocation) or payments in lieu thereof.
+Carrying these revised incentive zoning procedures, the MNR-MIO District would be expanded to the south in the northern-central portion of the Middle Neck Road corridor to include Property of Interest Nos.
+7, 8 and 9, as well as some properties immediately south of Property of Interest No. 9 (see Figure 7 and Figure 12), reaching an extent roughly parallel to South Street.